Kvngxel/locale/README.md

 # locale
-A Locale environment for businesses to thrive ;)
+A Locale environment for businesses to thrive ;

+# Production Date